MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 ```

 ### -BusyOnBusyEnabledType
 Setting this parameter lets you configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.

-Valid options are: Enabled, Unanswered, and Disabled.
-When set to Enabled, new or incoming calls will be rejected with a busy signal.
-When set to Unanswered, the user's unanswered settings will take effect, such as routing to voicemail or forwarding to another user.
-Note: UserOverride option value is not available for use currently, if set it will be read as setting the value to Disabled.
+Valid options are:
+- Enabled: New or incoming calls will be rejected with a busy signal.
+- Unanswered: The user's unanswered settings will take effect, such as routing to voicemail or forwarding to another user.
+- Disabled: New or incoming calls will be presented to the user.
+- UserOverride: Value is not available for use currently, if set it will be read as setting the value to Disabled.

 ```yaml
 Type: String